 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Table of Contents

 Section 1: Amiibo Overview / Pros & Cons

 In the past, nobody paid much attention to Donkey Kong’s amiibo, writing him off as “hopeless” and “a waste of time”.
 Fortunately, a few dedicated trainers gave him a second chance and were able to discover his true potential, and this significantly expanded his position on the amiibo tier list.
 Donkey Kong’s biggest strength is actually his grab game – it bypasses Improved escapability, the most common bonus effect in the game, and serves as an excellent damage-racking tool.
 He has a great jab that can be used repeatedly to great effect, as well as a good set of tilts that perfectly mix power and speed.
 His smash attacks are among the most powerful in the game, dealing incredible damage with proper timing and spacing.
 Donkey Kong is also a heavyweight fighter, meaning his in-game resilience is higher relative to the rest of the cast.

 Even with his many promising advantages, Donkey Kong isn’t without his flaws.
-To begin, Donkey Kong has a few odd AI habits.
+Donkey Kong has a few odd AI tendencies.
 He has a bad habit of overusing his forward aerial and tends to use uncharged Giant Punch attacks at random.
-Donkey Kong’s smash attacks may be strong, but this power comes at a price – they’re very slow, and leave DK vulnerable if he misses.
+Donkey Kong’s smash attacks may be strong, but this power comes at a price – they’re very slow and leave DK vulnerable if he misses.

 Donkey Kong – Recommended Stats & Bonuses